chuang031/ABOUT/README.md

 Hi there, I'm Cherry! :cherries:

 Enthusiastic problem-solver and constant learner with a passion for software engineering, skilled in React / Redux, Python, JavaScript, Node, Express, Flask, Sqlite3 and excited to tackle new challenges.
 Experienced in both back-end and front-end development.
-As a previous regulatory and compliance professional for over 6 years, I have a keen eye for detail, strong project management skills, and the ability to navigate complex systems with ease.
+I have a keen eye for detail, strong project management skills, and the ability to navigate complex systems with ease.

 - 🔭 I’m currently working on my projects
 - 💬 Ask me about Anything